Lung cancer statistics

 In 2016, 224,390 people in the United States will be diagnosed with lung cancer.
 The diagnosis of lung cancer is very serious.
 Lung cancer kills more people than colon, breast, and prostate cancer combined.
-It is more common in men than in women, and African American men are 20 percent more likely than Caucasian men to have lung cancer.
+It is more common in men than in women, and Black men are 20 percent more likely than white men to have lung cancer.
 Early diagnosis and treatment are important for survival.

 There are two types of lung cancer: non-small cell lung cancer and small cell lung cancer.
 Most people diagnosed with lung cancer have non-small cell lung cancer.
 For each type of cancer, the outlook and the treatment will differ.
 Non-small cell lung cancer is divided into three subtypes — adenocarcinoma, squamous cell, and large cell — and usually grows slower than small cell lung cancers.
 Small cell lung cancers are more aggressive and in most cases have already spread to other areas of the body at the time of diagnosis.